Tracing Moral Foundations in Large Language Models: SAEs: Implementation Details and Extended Analysis

-\paragraph{Layer-wise Alignment Dynamics} To quantify feature-level representation, we computed the cosine similarity between MFT concept vectors and SAE decoder features.
+To quantify feature-level representation, we computed the cosine similarity between MFT concept vectors and SAE decoder features.
 We also report a per-layer random baseline, which captures the expected alignment between SAE features and an arbitrary direction in activation space.

-According to Figure \ref{fig:layer_alignment}, observed alignments in \textit{\textbf{Llama}} substantially exceed the random baseline across all layers, indicating that the identified features encode non-random, semantically meaningful structure.
-Alignment is relatively weak in early layers (4–12), consistent with these layers emphasizing syntactic or local contextual processing.
-A peak emerges at Layer~16 for all five foundations, where alignment is maximized and most strongly separated from the baseline.
-This pattern suggests that mid-level layers act as a semantic bottleneck in \textit{Llama}, where moral concepts are most distinctly encoded at the feature level.
-Notably, \textit{Care} and \textit{Sanctity} exhibit consistently higher alignment than other foundations, particularly \textit{Loyalty} and \textit{Authority}.
-This disparity suggests that moral foundations are represented with varying degrees of clarity at the feature level, with some concepts aligning more cleanly with individual SAE features than others, potentially reflecting differences in representational fidelity or disentanglement.
+According to Figures~\ref{fig:layer_llama_base} and~\ref{fig:layer_llama_instruct}, observed alignments in \texttt{Llama} models substantially exceed the random baseline across all layers, indicating that the identified features encode non-random and semantically meaningful structure.
+Alignment is relatively low in early layers (Layer 3–11), consistent with findings from earlier work that these layers emphasizing syntactic or local contextual processing \citep{liu2024fantastic,sajjad2022analyzing,vulic2020probing}.
+A peak emerges at Layer~19 in \texttt{Llama-Base} and at Layer~15 in \texttt{Llama-Instruct} across all five foundations, where alignment is maximized and most strongly separated from the baseline.
+This pattern suggests that middle or late-middle layers act as a semantic bottleneck in \texttt{Llama} models, where moral concepts are most distinctly encoded at the feature level.

+Notably, in \texttt{Llama-Instruct}, \textit{Care} and \textit{Sanctity} exhibit consistently higher alignment than other foundations, particularly \textit{Loyalty} and \textit{Authority}.
+Conversely, \texttt{Llama-Base} prioritizes \textit{Loyalty} and \textit{Fairness} over \textit{Sanctity} and \textit{Authority}, highlighting a clear inversion from its instruction-tuned variant.
+Overall, this disparity suggests that moral foundations are represented with varying degrees of clarity at the feature level, with some concepts aligning more cleanly with individual SAE features than others, which potentially reflects differences in representational fidelity or disentanglement driven by post-training.